tamagui/tamagui/next.md

   - no more manual checks every release
   - auto release on merge to master
   - do some snapshot tests of site files like HeroResponsive

+1.0 potentially:

+- `tamagui` cli basic version
+- #quest-portal - scroll view seems to extend beyond the bottom of the screen making it impossible to access the items at the bottom

 ---